JRShephard/Songs-of-the-Early-to-Mid-Nineteenth-Century/pages/about_the_collection.md

 {% include feature/jumbotron.html objectid="sb_0002" %}

-{% include feature/nav-menu.html sections="About the Collection;Technical and Preservation;Metadata Citations" %}
+{% include feature/nav-menu.html sections="About the Collection;Technical and Preservation;Metadata Citations;Rights" %}

 ## About the Collection